chtwilfer/chtwilfer/README.md

 ***

 ### 📞 Contact
-I am available via **email**, and [Twitter](https://www.twitter.com/azurecris) or [LinkedIn](www.linkedin.com/in/azurecris) at all times.
+I am available via **email**, and [LinkedIn](www.linkedin.com/in/azurecris) at all times.
 Always feel free to text me if you need something and I have given you my number.

 ***